 The number one question for marketers should be "which CRM are you using or plan to use?" before choosing a CMS.
 We typically see the Webflow CMS combined with HubSpot CRM, but you may find that sticking with one platform is simpler.
 For this reason, we'll award a point to HubSpot in the marketers battle; 1-1!

 What about CMS costs?

 Webflow: This platform can be free to build in (depending on the number of projects you have) and under £100 per month for hosting.
 Of course, if you're not a developer, you'll always have to factor an additional build cost, which can vary anywhere from £5-50K (and sometimes more), but Webflow offers drastically lower ongoing fees, making a typical Webflow website come in at almost a third of the price of a HubSpot website.

 HubSpot: If developers want the ability to build from scratch, like any great developer will, then you'll be forced to pay for the 'Enterprise' plan on the HubSpot platform.
-This currently stands at £990 per month, having recently increased from £745 - and that's an ongoing cost for the lifetime of your website!
-Typically, a company will rebuild its website every 3-4 years to account for platform, browser and software developments.
+This currently stands at £990 per month, having increased from £745 in 2021 - and that's an ongoing cost for the lifetime of your website!
+Typically, a company will refresh or rebuild its website every 2-3 years to account for platform, browser and software developments.
 Over that time, a HubSpot site will set you back something in the region of £35,000 to £48,000 in ongoing fees and that’s before you’ve paid a developer to build the site in the first place, so factor in that additional £5-50K and you're looking at more like £40-100k.